Chapter 742-3 Retirement

 (1) OP&F will process the interim survivor benefit payment due the surviving spouse, which shall be paid to the member’s surviving spouse for a period not to exceed ninety days (the “Interim Period”);

-(2) OP&F will send the surviving spouse an application to the most recent address referenced in the member’s record or the address provided to OP&F; and
+(2) OP&F will send the surviving spouse an application to the most recent address referenced in the member's record or the address provided to OP&F.

-(F) In the event OP&F pays a benefit to a member prior to OP&F’s receipt of notice of the member’s death (the “Member Benefit”), the member benefit payment is not returned to OP&F, and the surviving spouse is the beneficiary of the member’s estate, then in such event, OP&F will offset any member benefit paid against the survivor benefits due under division (D) of section 742.37 of the Revised Code.
+(F) In the event OP&F pays a benefit to a member prior to OP&F's receipt of notice of the member's death, the member benefit payment is not returned to OP&F, and the surviving spouse is the beneficiary of the member's estate, then in such event, OP&F will offset any member benefit paid against the survivor benefits due the surviving spouse under division (D) of section 742.37 of the Revised Code and section 742.58 of the Revised Code, as necessary.

 (G) For purposes of the notices provided for in this rule, the notices will be deemed to have been given as of the earlier of: